-Entry into the Bachelor of Physiotherapy Honours program (PY8) is based on achievement of a satisfactory academic standard over the first two years of the Bachelor of Physiotherapy program.
-Students will be invited to enter the Honours program the end of the second year.
+Entry into the Bachelor of Physiotherapy Honours (PY8) course is based on achievement of a satisfactory academic standard over the first two years of the Bachelor of Physiotherapy course.
+Students will be invited to enter the Honours course the end of the second year.
 The Bachelor of Physiotherapy (Honours) students will complete four embedded units across their 3rd and 4th years.
 The unit codes can be found in the course structure tables on page 7 and 8.